|

 Notes

-• Adjust the amout of fresh chillies and chilli powder according to your preferred spice level.
+• Adjust the spice level: Add more or fewer fresh chillies and chilli powder to suit your taste.

-• Leave a little rice aside to add on top for a nicer texture and appearance.
+• Add a little rice on top: Reserving some rice for the top gives the biryani a nicer texture and appearance.

 Similar Posts